asfihassan/3110-Project-Repo/README.md

 Version 1.5: Added an XML output ,made it so it saves locally in a folder called XML_Outputs (hence if pushed wont look messy, can have it handy to just compare.)-kavish

-version 1.6 - added an xml comparer to compare our generated xml files to the professors to test correctness
+version 1.6 - added an xml comparer to compare our generated xml files to the professors to test correctness -anas

 INSTRUCTIONS FOR linemapper.py :
 -python linemapper.py